 KEY SUCCESS FACTORS

-Our experience with large-scale banking operations transformations suggest that a number of factors are required to deliver change in performance.
+Our experience with large-scale banking operations transformations suggests that a number of factors are required to deliver change in performance.
 The ‘hard’ elements, such as technical redesign approach, are not enough and must be combined with ‘soft’ elements, such as staff mindset change.
 If these elements are not present or integrated, the impact will take longer to achieve and will fall significantly short of maximum potential.
 Take together, these ‘hard’ and ‘soft’ elements will be mutually reinforcing and comprise a unique ‘Westpac Way’ to achieve operational excellence.

 These success factors can be grouped into three categories: centralization, methodology, organizational change, and tactical execution.